 Patients who are addicted to opioids — whether these drugs are legally filled prescriptions such as oxycodone or morphine or illegally acquired “street drugs” like heroin — may be unable to manage withdrawal symptoms alone without taking more of their opioids, reinforcing the addiction.
 If the patient is dealing with opioid substance abuse, stopping the narcotic abruptly may trigger a cascade of severe, and at times life-threatening, withdrawal symptoms that can include the following:

 - Blood pressure abnormalities

 Not all facilities are equipped to provide medication-assisted treatment.
 It’s important to thoroughly evaluate outpatient programs to determine whether their mission, their staff, and their medical personnel’s credentials line up with the type of treatment you seek.
-Many facets of what works regarding substance abuse treatment and recovery are intensely personal to the patient — but when you are dealing with opioid addiction, withdrawal, and co-occurring disorders with the context of an outpatient treatment program, it’s important to choose a rehabilitation center that can boast extensive experience and medical credentials to match.
+Many facets of what works regarding substance abuse treatment and recovery are intensely personal to the patient — but when you are dealing with an opioid habit, withdrawal, and co-occurring disorders with the context of an outpatient rehabilitate program, it’s important to choose a rehabilitation facility that can boast extensive experience and medical credentials to match.